 The ecosystem is a major issue on the global agenda and preserving the ecosystem is a priority.
 A UN study predicts that by the year 2050, most of Asia and Africa will be reduced to a dust bowl if we continue the way we are going.
 Another study by FAO points out that some pests may soon be beyond control!.
 Neem seed contains bio-active fractions that can help in pest management strategies and help us save our environment.
 This bio-activity of Neem based products has been extensively evaluated and proven.
 Because of the fear of toxic residues in food products associated with the use of chemical pesticides, there is a growing need for pest control agents of plant origin which do not leave any toxic residues.
 Though many plant chemicals have been reported to be suitable for this, Neem is the only plant from which the bio-pesticides are commercially manufactured, found effective, eco-friendly and acceptable to the farmers.
 Neem pesticides are now increasingly used in India on crops like cotton, vegetables, fruit trees, coffee, tea, rice and spices.

 If you are discovering Neem for the first time, here are some quick amazing Neem facts :

-- neem is both a pest control material and as well as a fertilizer, making it an invaluable farm companion.
+- Neem is both a pest control material and as well as a fertilizer, making it an invaluable farm input.

-- neem is an intelligent pest repeller - it affects only harmful pests and does not affect useful species in the farm!
+- Neem is an intelligent pest repellent – it affects only harmful pests and does not affect useful species in the farm.